kondrak/mud_client_server/README.md

 mud_client_server
 =================

-A simple MUD client/server application in Java
+A simple MUD client/server application in Java (an old university project of mine)